Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 # Project details
 A description of the implementation and the approached adopted.
-![Block Diagram](MIMO.png "Block Diagram of MIMO configuration")
+![Block Diagram](MIMO.png "Block Diagram of MIMO configuration") **Signal Transmission**
+The transmitter setup consists of a signal generator producing a sine wave at 2.3 GHz with a power level of 15 dBm.
+This signal is fed into a log-periodic antenna, which is a directional, ultra-wideband antenna capable of operating over a frequency range of 800 MHz to 6.5 GHz.
+To ensure optimal signal reception, both the transmitter antenna and the receiver array, which also employ directional antennas, must be carefully aligned.
+Proper alignment is crucial to maximize the received power and minimize signal loss, taking full advantage of the antennas' directional characteristics for efficient communication.

+**Components and Their Roles**

+1. OctoClock
+The OctoClock is a clock distribution module that provides:
+•	10 MHz Clock Reference: Ensures that the oscillators of both USRP N210 devices operate in perfect frequency alignment.
+This synchronization is critical for coherent signal processing in MIMO.
+•	Pulse-Per-Second (PPS) Signal: Delivers precise time synchronization to the USRPs, aligning their sampling instants to the same time base.
+This is essential for applications requiring temporal coherence, such as MIMO beamforming.
+2. USRP N210
+The USRP N210 devices function as the hardware receivers in the system.
+Key roles include:
+•	Signal Reception: Each USRP receives an electromagnetic wave at its respective antenna.
+Due to the spatial separation between the antennas, the incoming wave reaches each antenna with a time delay caused by the difference in path lengths.
+•	Digitization: The received analog signals are converted into digital samples for further processing.
+3. Ethernet Switch
+The Ethernet switch establishes a high-speed communication link between the USRPs and the Host PC.
+It handles packetized data transfer, ensuring minimal latency and reliable data flow.
+4. Host PC
+The Host PC performs the critical signal processing tasks:
+•	Delay Compensation: The time delay caused by the path difference is compensated in MATLAB/Simulink.
+The delay introduces a phase shift in the received signals, which is corrected by multiplying the signals with a calculated phase term.
+•	Signal Combination: Once the phase shifts are corrected, the signals from both antennas are added coherently.
+This constructive combination improves the SNR of the received signal, leveraging the spatial diversity provided by the MIMO setup.
+•	Simulink Implementation: The phase correction and signal combination are implemented using Simulink blocks:

 # How to run section
 **Required Toolboxes:**